This multilingual infographic is funded by SEED Initiative for Diversity, Equity, Access and Success (IDEAS)

 - an audio/video podcast (no more than 5 mins)

 - Submit your work to Multiʻōlelo:

 At the moment, we accept submissions in the following languages: English, Vietnamese, Chinese, Japanese, Korean, Spanish, Filipino, Hawaiian, Hawai‘i Creole, Marshallese, and Samoan (but other languages are also welcome!).
-Your work will be read, reviewed and sometimes edited by another competent speakers of the submitted language(s).
+Your work will be read, reviewed and sometimes edited by another competent speaker of the submitted language(s).

 How is my summary evaluated?